senaite/senaite.core/src/senaite/core/tests/doctests/SampleDispose.rst

     >>> api.get_workflow_status_of(sample)
     'disposed'

+    >>> IDisposed.providedBy(sample)
+    True

-Restoring brings the sample back to the state it was in before:
+Restoring brings the sample back to the state it was in before and removes the marker:

     >>> succeeded, message = do_action_for(sample, "restore")
     >>> succeeded